-Conveniently located right next to Central Station in an eight-story heritage building, Wake Up!
+Conveniently located close to Central Station in an eight-story heritage building, Wake Up!
 Sydney is a purpose-built hostel with more than 500 beds.

 Wake Up!
 Sydney is a great option for those looking for cheap, clean and friendly accommodation in a super central location.